Helping Johnny Make Sense of Privacy Policies with LLMs: Appendix

 Your output must be a maximum of 600 words long!
 You are an expert in data protection and a member of an ethics council.
 You are given a privacy policy.
 Your task is to uncover aspects in data protection declarations that are ethically questionable from your perspective.
-Proceed \textbf{step by step}:

-\begin{compactenum} \item \textbf{Criteria:} From your perspective, identify relevant ethical test criteria for this privacy policy as criteria for a later evaluation.
+Proceed \textbf{step by step}: \begin{enumerate} \item \textbf{Criteria:} From your perspective, identify relevant ethical test criteria for this privacy policy as criteria for a later evaluation.
 When naming the test criteria, stick to standardized terms and concepts that are common in the field of ethics.
 Keep it short! \item \textbf{Analysis:} Based on this, check for ethical problems or ethically questionable circumstances in the privacy policy. \item \textbf{Evaluation:} Only after you have completed step 2: Rate the privacy policy based on your analysis regarding each of your criteria on a 5-point Likert scale.
 Explain what this rating means.
 Explain what the ideal case with 5 points and the worst case with one point would look like.
-The output in this step should look like this:
+The output in this step should look like this: [Insert rating criterion here]: [insert rating here]/5 [insert line break] [insert justification here]